 While these strategies can significantly reduce the number of tantrums, remember that occasional outbursts are normal.

-When your child is in the middle of a tantrum, your reaction can either escalate or de-escalate the situation.
+When your child is having a tantrum, your reaction can either escalate or de-escalate the situation.
 Staying calm is crucial.

 Here’s how you can maintain your composure: